 These cookies are easy to bake two different ways.
 You can roll them into 36 balls and bake on a cookie sheet.
 One thing I love about this dough is that I didn’t need to refrigerate the dough.
 They baked just fine without spreading very much on a regular baking sheet.
 Tapping the tops of the cookies after they are done helps make them a little more uniform.

 I also baked some of the dough in a whoopie pie pan.
 It creates thick deep dish cookies that are all the same shape without having to do any tapping.
 Baking them this way isn’t quite as pretty as a round ball.
 But that’s nothing a little bit of white chocolate drizzle can’t hide.

 The whoopie pie pan is also great for making muffin tops.
 That is if you need another reason to justify buying another pan.

 How many of you enjoy being crafty?

 It is one of my many hobbies…or I should say used to be.
 I definitely don’t craft as much as I used to.
-But each month I get to try new products from We R Memory Keepers and Life Style Crafts.
-This month I used the mini Pizza Box die cut.
+This month I pulled out my mini pizza box die cut.
 Holy cuteness!!!
 I just about died when I put together the first one.
 It is seriously my favorite die cut so far.
 And perfect for holding one deep dish cookie!
 Think of all the possibilities for baby showers and parties!